dynovaio/lark-parser-vscode/README.md

 ## 📦 Installation

 1. Open Visual Studio Code.
 2. Go to the Extensions view by clicking on the Extensions icon in the Activity Bar on the side of the window or by pressing `Ctrl+Shift+X`.
 3. Search for "Lark".
 4. Click on the "Install" button for the extension named "Lark" [[↗][dynova.vscode-lark]] by Dynova [[↗][dynova-homepage]].
 5. Once installed, you can start using Lark syntax highlighting and intellisense in your `.lark` files.

-### Requirements

--   **Python 3.8+**: Required for the language server
--   **Poetry** (recommended): For Python dependency management

-The extension will automatically try to find Python on your system.
-If you have a custom Python installation, you can configure the path in settings.

-### Requirements
+## Requirements

--   **Python 3.8+**: Required for the language server
+-   **Python 3.9+**: Required for the language server
--   **No additional setup required**: The extension includes a bundled Python environment with all dependencies

 The extension automatically uses its bundled dependencies and doesn't require Poetry or a virtual environment setup.
 For development, Poetry is recommended but not required for end users.

-### Configuration
+## Configuration

 Optional settings you can add to your `settings.json`: